cjus/node-neo4j-presentation/presentation/readme.md

 As we close out our exploration into Graphs and GraphDBs, I'd like to share a practical example of how graphs are being used in the context of our current political climate here in the United States.

-No, I'm not referring to the NSA - but more about the power of data in the hands of journalist and citizens armed with technology.
+No, I'm not referring to the intelligence community - but more about the power of data in the hands of journalist and citizens armed with technology.

 On January 15th 2017, as many New Yorkers were resting on a cold and lazy Sunday morning, social news and entertainment media company, BuzzFeed, posted an article entitled [Help Us Map TrumpWorld](https://www.buzzfeed.com/johntemplon/help-us-map-trumpworld) which compiled a listing of 1,500 people and organizations associated with, in one way or another, to Donald Trump's varied business interests.
 In the article the authors asked the public to help validate and contribute to the existing list.